ModelarData/ModelarDB-RS/README.md

 University and later as an [open-source project](https://github.com/ModelarData/ModelarDB).
-While this JVM-based prototype validated the benefits of using a model-based representation for time series, it has been superseded by the much most efficient Rust-based implementation.
+While this JVM-based prototype validated the benefits of using a model-based representation for time series, it has been superseded by this much more efficient Rust-based implementation.

 ModelarDB intentionally does not gather usage data.
 So, all users are highly